The Best Everyday Jewelry Pieces You’ll Actually Want to Wear Daily

 - 16-18" Chains: The most versatile length for everyday wear, sitting at or just below the collarbone

-- Rolo or Box Chains: Sturdier options that maintain their shape with regular wear
+- Rolo or Box Chains: Sturdier options that maintain their shape with regular wear and layer smoothly without catching on each other

 For necklaces you plan to rarely remove, invest in high-quality clasps—ideally secure lobster clasps or spring rings with good tension.
 The clasp is often the first point of failure in everyday necklaces, so this small detail significantly impacts longevity.
 For pieces you truly never want to remove, consider designs with no clasp at all, like continuous chains that slip over the head.